DBraun/DawDreamer/README.md

 ## Pitch-stretching and Time-stretching with Warp Markers

-Time-stretching and pitch-stretching are currently available on Windows thanks to [Rubberband](https://github.com/breakfastquay/rubberband/).
+Time-stretching and pitch-stretching are currently available thanks to [Rubberband](https://github.com/breakfastquay/rubberband/).

 ```python